 "I'm incensed by the idea of a toll on a route we have to use every day, and I am just going to have to swallow the costs," he said.

-"I cannot pass that on to my customers."'Must be realistic'
+"I cannot pass that on to my customers."

 Those in favour of the proposed toll include the deputy prime minister, Nick Clegg, and Northamptonshire-based Chartered Institute of Logistics and Transport (CILT).